 Teacher: Dr Assaf Bar Moshe, Freie Universität Berlin

-Class Levels: Beginners, Intermediate & Advanced
+Class Levels: Beginners, Intermediate-Advanced & Conversational

-Class Schedule 2023-24: Beginners class Tuesdays from 14:00-15:00 UK Time; Intermediate class Wednesdays from 14:00-15:00 UK Time; Advanced class Wednesdays from 14:00-15:00 UK Time (you can check time-zone comparisons on sites such as this one)
+Class Schedule 2024-25: Beginners class Tuesdays from 14:00-15:00 UK Time; Intermediate-Advanced class Wednesdays from 14:00-15:00 UK Time; Conversational class Wednesdays from 14:00-15:00 UK Time (you can check time-zone comparisons on sites such as this one)

 -Avishur, Yitzhak.
 2008-2010.
 A Dictionary of the New Judeo-Arabic Written and Spoken in Iraq (1600-2000).
 Tel-Aviv: Archaeological Center Publication.
 (In Hebrew)